 Governors are not expected to make detailed decisions on the day to day running of the school, this is the responsibility of the Headteacher.
 The appointment of the Headteacher is down to the Governing Body, and is one of the most important decisions with which Governors are concerned.

 Governors work in partnership with the school leadership team, the head, deputy and business manager, to set the future direction of the school, and to drive continuous improvement in the performance of the school.
 The key document here is the School Improvement and Development Plan, drafted by the leadership team, in conjunction with the staff and governors, but adopted, monitored and interrogated by the Governing Body.
 Governors monitor the school budget closely and ensure that all school policies and procedures are fit for purpose and appropriately applied.

-We are also involved in OFSTED inspections; a group of Governors have to provide evidence to the inspectors of their strategic role and impact on performance in school.
-In our last inspection OFSTED said
+We are also involved in Ofsted inspections; a group of Governors have to provide evidence to the inspectors of their strategic role and impact on performance in school.
+In our last inspection Ofsted said that: